Peter Morici to Newsmax: Fed Must Raise Interest Rates More

-The Federal Reserve will likely have to go "a lot further" with interest rate hikes if it hopes to use that method to curb inflation, economist Peter Morici said on Newsmax Wednesday before the Fed's expected announcement that it will order increases for the sixth time this year.
+The Federal Reserve will likely have to go "a lot further" with interest rate hikes if it hopes to use that method to curb inflation, economist Peter Morici told Newsmax on Wednesday before the Fed's expected announcement that it will order increases for the sixth time this year.

 "Having interest rates at 4% when inflation is at 8% or 10% is not high," Morici told Newsmax's "National Report."
 "The thing to look for today, though, is the messaging about the next rate increase."